Microsoft SmartScreen: Addressed criticisms

 In October 2017, criticisms regarding URL submission methods were addressed with the creation of the Report unsafe site URL submission page.
 Prior to 2017, Microsoft required a user to visit a potentially dangerous website to use the in-browser reporting tool, potentially exposing users to dangerous web content.
 In 2017, Microsoft reversed that policy by adding the URL submission page, allowing a user to submit an arbitrary URL without having to visit the website.

 SmartScreen Filter in Microsoft Outlook was previously bypassable due to a data gap in Internet Explorer.
 Some phishing attacks use a phishing email linking to a front-end URL unknown to Microsoft; clicking this URL in the inbox opens the URL in Internet Explorer; the loaded website then, using client-side or server-side redirections, redirects the user to the malicious site.
 In the original implementation of SmartScreen, the "Report this website" option in Internet Explorer only reported the currently-open page (the final URL in the redirect chain); the original referrer URL in the phishing attack was not reported to Microsoft and remained accessible.
-This was mitigated beginning in early versions of Microsoft Edge by sending the full redirection chain to Microsoft for further analysis.
+This was mitigated beginning with some versions of Microsoft Edge Legacy by sending the full redirection chain to Microsoft for further analysis.

 SmartScreen in Windows

 Windows 8 and Windows 8.1

-SmartScreen filtering at the desktop level, performing reputation checks by default on any file or application downloaded from the Internet, was introduced in Windows 8.
-Similar to the way SmartScreen works in Internet Explorer 9, if the program does not have an established good reputation, the user is alerted that running the program may harm their computer.
+In Microsoft Windows 8, SmartScreen added built-in operating system protections against web-delivered malware performing reputation checks by default on any file or application downloaded from the Internet, including those downloaded from email clients like Microsoft Outlook or non-Microsoft web browsers like Google Chrome.

+Windows SmartScreen functioned inline at the Windows shell directly prior to execution of any downloaded software.

+Whereas SmartScreen in Internet Explorer 9 warned against downloading and executing unsafe programs only in Internet Explorer, Windows SmartScreen blocked execution of unsafe programs of any Internet origin.

-When SmartScreen is left at its default settings, the administrator needs to launch and run the program.
+With SmartScreen left at its default settings, administrator privilege would be required to launch and run an unsafe program.

+Reactions

 Microsoft faced concerns surrounding the privacy, legality and effectiveness of the new system, suggesting that the automatic analysis of files (which involves sending a cryptographic hash of the file and the user's IP address to a server) could be used to build a database of users' downloads online, and that the use of the outdated SSL 2.0 protocol for communication could allow an attacker to eavesdrop on the data.
 In response, Microsoft later issued a statement noting that IP addresses were only being collected as part of the normal operation of the service and would be periodically deleted, that SmartScreen on Windows 8 would only use SSL 3.0 for security reasons, and that information gathered via SmartScreen would not be used for advertising purposes or sold to third parties.